 Describe the potential hazards and risk that may be associated with the project, including consideration of both natural and man-made hazards.
-The assessment of risk should be in accordance with relevant standards.
+The assessment of risk should be in accordance with relevant standards, such as AS/NZS ISO 31000:2009, Risk management-Principles and guidelines.